MatPat

-Matthew Robert Patrick (born November 15, 1986), known professionally as MatPat, is an American internet personality, political advisor, and former YouTuber.
-He is the creator and former host of the YouTube series Game Theorists, and its spin-off channels Film Theorists, Food Theorists, and Style Theorists, each analyzing various video games, films alongside TV series and web series, food, and fashion respectively.
-Each of the different series is posted on individual channels, each named after the respective series.
-In addition to the creation of his channels, MatPat narrated the majority of the videos presented on his channels before his departure on March 9, 2024.
+Matthew Robert Patrick (born November 15, 1986), known professionally as MatPat, is an American internet personality and former YouTuber.
+Patrick is the creator and former host of the YouTube series Game Theorists, and its spin-off channels Film Theorists, Food Theorists, and Style Theorists, each analyzing various video games, films alongside TV series and web series, food, and fashion respectively.
+In addition to the creation of his channels, Patrick narrated the majority of the videos presented on his channels before his departure.

-MatPat has also created the gaming channel GTLive and hosted the YouTube Premium series MatPat's Game Lab and the 2023 Streamy Awards.
-As of May 2024, MatPat has amassed over 40 million subscribers, as well as over nine billion total views across all five of his channels.
+Patrick has also created the gaming channel GTLive and hosted the YouTube Premium series MatPat's Game Lab and the 2023 Streamy Awards.
+As of May 2024, MatPat has amassed over 40 million subscribers, as well as over ten billion total views across all five of his channels.
 He departed the channels as a regular host in March 2024, although he continued to make minor appearances and host GTLive until October 2024.
 In June 2025, he helped establish the Creator Economy Caucus in the United States House of Representatives.

 Early life and education

-Matthew Robert Patrick was born on November 15, 1986, in Medina, Ohio to Linda (née Kosarek) and Robert "Bob" Patrick.
+Matthew Robert Patrick was born on November 15, 1986, in Medina, Ohio, to Linda (née Kosarek) and Robert "Bob" Patrick.
 He has Polish, Czech, and Slovak ancestry.
 He was nicknamed "MatPat" by his friends in sixth grade.
-An only child, MatPat was interested in video games, theater and school early on.
+An only child, Patrick was interested in video games, theater and school early on.
 He was the valedictorian of his high school and received an academic scholarship to Duke University, graduating in 2009 with a double major in theater and psychology with a concentration in neuroscience.